gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "He's half-empty," Nuu Ciy said matter-of-factly, washing her hands in a basin of soapy water.
 "And if it had been a thumb to the left, he'd be compost.
-As it is..."
+As it is…"

 "As it is?" the captain prompted.